I'm always searching for shares that can help ordinary investors like you make money from the stock market.

 In addition, National Grid has a very high level of debt.
 Currently, the group has borrowings of more than £20 billion, which gives a gearing level of 80%.
 Furthermore, net debt was up 4% in the first half of last year.

 Despite the higher-than-average dividend yield, I believe there are currently too many uncertainties overhanging National Grid.
-So overall, I believe now does not look to be a good time to buy National Grid's shares at 697 pence.
+So overall, I believe now does not look to be a good time to buy National Grid's shares at 697p.

 More FTSE opportunities

-Although I feel now may not be the time to buy National Grid, I am more positive on the FTSE shares highlighted in "8 Dividend Plays Held by Britain's Super Investor."
-This exclusive report reveals the favorite income stocks owned by Neil Woodford -- the City legend whose portfolios have thrashed the FTSE All-Share by 200% during the 15 years to October 2012.
+Although I feel now may not be the time to buy National Grid, I am more positive on the FTSE shares highlighted in "8 Dividend Plays Held By Britain's Super Investor".
+This exclusive report reveals the favourite income stocks owned by Neil Woodford -- the City legend whose portfolios have thrashed the FTSE All-Share by 200% during the 15 years to October 2012.

 In the meantime, please stay tuned for my next verdict on a FTSE 100 share.